US inflation slows again in March as interest rates hit economy

 Wednesday's data “has now confirmed that the Fed doesn’t need to work as hard as they have, and the time has come to ease off on increasing the interest rate”, said Nareem Aslam, chief investment officer at Zaye Capital Markets.

-Traders anticipate the Fed to announce another 25 basis point increase when it next meets in May, CME's FedWatch Tool showed.
+Traders expect the Fed to announce another 25 basis point increase when it next meets in May, CME's FedWatch Tool showed.

-Minutes released by the Fed later on Wednesday are expected to provide insight into how the central bank reacted to to the collapses of Silicon Valley Bank and Signature.
+Meanwhile, minutes released by the Fed showed that some at the central bank considered pausing rates to asses how the recent banking crisis would effect monetary policy.

-Fed Chair Jerome Powell previously said that policymakers opted for a smaller rate increase last month because the tighter financial conditions caused by the banking collapses was a sort of interest-rate increase in itself.
+Fed Chairman Jerome Powell previously said that policymakers opted for a smaller rate increase last month because the tighter financial conditions caused by the recent bank collapses was a sort of interest rate increase in itself.

+"Several participants noted ... they considered whether it would be appropriate to hold the target range steady at this meeting," the minutes read.

+The minutes provided a closer look at the discussion those inside the central bank had days after it rescued depositors at Silicon Valley and Signature banks.